 - With appropriate fabric gsm, it can be a great option for both summer and winter.

 India Khadi is a fabric that connects us with the golden past.
-In the last two decades, Khadi as a fabric has been used in dynamic ways.
+In the last two decades, Khadi fabrics has been used in dynamic ways.
 Originally used in making traditional ethnic forms of Khadi clothes only, it’s now used in designing modern cuts and styles by designers around the world as it is an easy fabric to work with.

 The Finest Khadi

 The 500 count Khadi is a variety that was once popular for its fine and superior quality.
-It was very soft and delicate, sought after by the royals.
+It is popularly referred to as muslin or mulmul fabric.
+Very soft and delicate, this fine muslin was sought after by the royals.
 We are seeing such fine arts on the verge of extinction, therefore at Anuprerna, we are in a continuous endeavour to revive such beautiful complex crafts working with certain experienced weavers.